elegant-scipy/elegant-scipy/markdown/ch2.markdown

 plt.style.use('style/elegant.mplstyle')
 ```

-Next, we write a plotting function that makes use of scipy's `gaussian_kde` function to plot smooth distributions:
+Next, we write a plotting function that makes use of SciPy's `gaussian_kde` function to plot smooth distributions:

 ```python
 from scipy import stats